• esEspañol (Spanish)

 760-806-4333

 * The descriptions of results are intended to provide information about legal matters that David Pflaum has handled.
-The results should not be construed to provide any guarantee about your legal matter.
-The outcome of a cases depends on the facts, the applicable law, and the position of the prosecuting agency.
+The results should not be construed to provide any guarantee about your case.
+The outcome of a case depends on the facts, the applicable law, and the position of the prosecuting agency.
 Attorney Pflaum does his very best to succeed for every client.

 This page is also available in: Spanish